 Darwinism is a term used to describe how Darwin’s (1809-1882) work influenced biology as well as philosophy as a whole and even economics and politics.
-His most well-known works include “the origin of species by means of natural selection” in which it revolutionized our understanding of life on earth.
-Read more.
+His most well-known works include “the origin of species employing natural selection” in which it revolutionised our understanding of life on earth.

 Glucose is a simple sugar, or monosaccharide, formula C6H12O6.
 This six-carbon carbohydrate is the main source of energy for animals and plants.

 Endangered forests are the most valuable forests on the globe, forests that would be irreparably harmed by industrial resource extraction.
 In practical terms, this means these forests are “no go” and “no buy” woods.

 Tipping point is an irreversible moment when the dreaded feedback loop begins.
 The most central issue today for the scientific community is the tipping point; have humans already went too far, and may we now be helpless to stop and reverse global warming?

 Amazon River Basin covers more than 7 million square kilometres in South America, making it the largest in the world.